encukou/gillcup_graphics/docs/source/tutorial/01-helloworld.rst

 The solution to this problem is to set the ``anchor`` property.
 The anchor specifies the origin of the coordinate system, in whatever units the object itself uses.
 Just what we need?
-Well, anmost.
+Well, almost.
 The catch is in the units.
 Unlike Layers, a Text's size is not 1×1 units, instead, it's the pixel size of the underlying glyph textures.